nsychev/watermark-printer/README.md

    sudo ufw enable
    ```

-   If you print directly to printer via IPP, ensure that your clients don't have direct network access to that printer.
+   If you print directly to the printer via IPP, ensure that your clients don't have direct network access to that printer.

 4. Run our tool: